Which of the following best defines mechanical energy? | Study Prep in Pearson+

 Recall that potential energy is the energy stored due to an object's position or configuration, such as gravitational potential energy \(E_{p} = m g h\), where \(m\) is mass, \(g\) is acceleration due to gravity, and \(h\) is height.

-Mechanical energy is defined as the total energy of an object due to both its motion and position, so it is the sum of kinetic and potential energy: \(E_{mechanical} = E_{k} + E_{p}\).
+Recognize that mechanical energy is the total energy from both kinetic and potential energies combined, so \(E_{mechanical} = E_{k} + E_{p}\).

-Recognize that mechanical energy is not related to nuclear reactions, temperature (thermal energy), or chemical bonds (chemical energy), which are different forms of energy.
+Conclude that mechanical energy is not related to chemical bonds, temperature, or electron movement, but specifically the sum of kinetic and potential energy of an object.

 Watch next